Whether or not you’ve ever smoked weed, you’ve probably heard of the munchies — that overpowering drive to eat all the snacks after smoking weed.

 There’s some

 How can people be eating more and losing weight while smoking weed?
-Researchers are still trying to figure out the specifics, but a balancing act between two major cannabinoids in marijuana might offer some explanation.
+Researchers are still trying to figure out the specifics, but a balancing act between two major cannabinoids in weed might offer some explanation.

 THC, the psychoactive compound that produces weed’s “high,” has been shown to trigger hunger.
 It’s the reason why people sometimes use cannabis as an appetite stimulant.